oestrich/squabble/README.md

 ## Configuration

 Configure Squabble when you start the worker in your supervision tree.
-This shoudl go _after_ `libcluster` if you're using that.
+This should go _after_ `libcluster` if you're using that.
 All nodes should be connected before starting Squabble.

 ```elixir
 children = [